K9WK Amateur Radio Web Pages

 This antenna also works great on 12 and 15 meters when it is tuned with the internal antenna tuner in my FTDX-101MP or my KAT-500.
 It acts as an end-fed vertical and uses the same counterpoise system as the end-fed long wire.

 For 220, I use a Hustler G7-220 mono-band vertical up at about 36 feet mounted to my deck with a home-made standoff bracket to the eave of the house on a 36-foot push-up mast.
-This antenna is built like a commercial grade antenna, Let's keep 220 Alive!
+This antenna is built like a commercial grade antenna, Let's keep 220 alive!

 K9WK Antennas Picture